-Upon his return to Baltimore, Key gave the poem to his brother-in-law, who noted that the words fit the melody to the popular drinking song, "The Anacreontic Song."
-Key's brother-in-law took the poem to a printer, who made broadside copies of it.
-A few days later, the Baltimore Patriot and The American printed the poem with the note "Tune: Anacreon in Heaven."
-Later, the Carr Music Store in Baltimore published the words and music together as "The Star-Spangled Banner."
+The poem was taken to a printer, who made broadside copies of it.
+A few days later, the Baltimore Patriot and The Baltimore American printed the poem with the note "Tune: Anacreon in Heaven."
+Later, Carrs Music Store in Baltimore published the words and music together as "The Star Spangled Banner."

-The song gained popularity over the course of the nineteenth century and was often played at public events like parades and Independence Day celebrations (and, on occasion, sporting events).
+The song gained popularity over the course of the 19th century and was often played at public events like parades and Independence Day celebrations (and, on occasion, sporting events).
 In 1889, the Secretary of the Navy ordered it the official tune to be played during the raising of the flag.
 In 1916, President Woodrow Wilson ordered that it be played at all military ceremonies and other appropriate occasions, making it something of an unofficial national anthem.

 After America's entrance into World War I, Major League Baseball games often featured patriotic rituals, such as players marching in formation during pregame military drills and bands playing patriotic songs.
-During the seventh-inning stretch of game one of the 1918 World Series, the band erupted into "The Star-Spangled Banner."
+During the seventh-inning stretch of Game One of the 1918 World Series, the band erupted into "The Star-Spangled Banner."
 The Cubs and Red Sox players faced the centerfield flag pole and stood at attention.
 The crowd, already on their feet, began to sing along and applauded at the end of the song.

 During World War II, baseball games again became venues for large-scale displays of patriotism, and technological advances in public address systems allowed songs to be played without a band.
 "The Star-Spangled Banner" was played before games throughout the course of the war, and by the time the war was over, the pregame singing of the national anthem had become cemented as a baseball ritual, after which it spread to other sports.